 Over the past 34 years, the Houston Police Department has supported LLS by hosting an event in which officers from all over the city participate in a bicycle relay ride.
 In order for officers to participate, they are required to raise at least $5,000 for the Leukemia & Lymphoma Society and its mission.

-This year, approximately 40 officers will leave from Discovery Green Park in downtown Houston and head to Tacoma, Washington on their bicycles, fundraising for LLS and the hope to one day cure blood cancers for good!
-They will leave for their 2,000 mile journey on June 17th and arrive in Tacoma on the morning of June 24th.
+This year, approximately 40 officers will leave from Discovery Green Park in downtown Houston and head to New York, New York on their bicycles, fundraising for LLS and the hope to one day cure blood cancers for good!
+They will leave for their 2,200 mile journey in June.
 During the course of their ride, they will have vans accompanying the bicyclists for rest periods, water, snacks and First Aid if necessary.
 The riders switch off over the course of the week to prevent exhaustion.